 Can I study online?

-Yes!
-Hader Institute’s AOD courses are 100% online with placement and trainer support.
+Yes.
+Hader's AOD courses are delivered fully online, with placement and trainer support.

 Do I need to be registered with AHPRA?

-No — drug and alcohol counselling is a self-regulated profession.
-However, membership with organisations such as the Australian Counselling Association (ACA) or ASORC helps demonstrate professional commitment.
+No. Drug and alcohol counselling is a self-regulated profession.
+However, membership with organisations such as ASORC can help demonstrate your professional commitment.

 Take the Next Step Toward a Career in Drug and Alcohol Counselling

-A career as a Drug and Alcohol Counsellor allows you to create lasting change and help people reclaim their lives.
+A career as a drug and alcohol counsellor lets you create lasting change and help people reclaim their lives.

 If you're ready to begin, explore our courses or reach out for tailored guidance.